Ciantic/sphinkydoc/README.rst

 You can see the options of :ref:`sphinkydoc.py in the documentation
 <sphinkydoc.py>`.

 ..
-[1] Currently the script parsing is treated as literal, ideally there should
+[1] Currently the script output is treated as literal, ideally there should
 	be a more robust help parser that can convert it to reStructuredText, if you are interested to help on this matter see :func:`sphinkydocext.generate.script_doc`.